Internicola/Awesome_TLC_Jobs/index.md

 # Why Join Our Team?
 - Opportunity to make a major impact on the city of New York
 - Access to amazing data sources and a lab-like setting for prototyping concepts
-- Freedom to try to new ideas and approaches
+- Freedom to try new ideas and approaches
 - Relaxed work environment
 - Strong work/life balance
-- Great health and retirement options
+- Great health benefit and retirement options
 - 11 paid holidays, plus three weeks of vacation

 # Openings Coming Soon